Things to consider when setting up a home office or renting a workspace

 There are lots more, and you can find a great summary of what’s in each courtesy of Worksmart.

 Note that if you’re self-employed and work alone, health and safety law may or may not apply to you.
 It’s important to check, as certain kinds of work may pose a health and safety risk to others and you may therefore be governed by the legislation even if you work on your own.
-Find out whether it applies to you here.
+Find out whether it applies to you on the Government HSE website.

 Here’s what you need to do